Keshav-Yadav-2126/Finance-Tracker-App/README.md

 # 💰 Personal Finance Tracker

-A frontend-only React.js application to manage income and expenses with simulated authentication (JWT + localStorage), form validation using Zod, state management with Zustand, data filtering, and dynamic charts via Chart.js.
+A frontend-only React.js application to manage income and expenses with simulated authentication, form validation using Zod, state management with Zustand, data filtering, and dynamic charts via Chart.js.
 Deployed on Netlify.

 ## 🚀 Live Demo